Welcome

 Blindsided 05: Alien Space Ghosts!

-Join Brian and Steven throw caution to the winds, don their Big Daddy costumes, and get ready to rumble with some space ghosts!
+Join Brian and Steven as they throw caution to the winds, don their Big Daddy costumes, and get ready to rumble with some space ghosts!

 The book doesn’t have chapters in the traditional sense, but it does have natural stopping points separated by quotes.